davilera/camptix-wbs/README.md

-# Camptix - Workshop Booking System
+# CampTix - Workshop Booking System

-Adds a Workshop Booking System into Camptix, so that WordCamp attendees can book a seat.
+Adds a Workshop Booking System into CampTix, so that WordCamp attendees can book a seat.

 ## Features